anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     The old checkHitToBlock() method checked for exact positions of the ball relative to the block, and the ball sometimes moved behind the blocks.
 It was not robust enough to handle higher speeds.
 The new altered version of the method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
+  - new block type called BLOCK_INVERT introduced - when hit by ball, gives the bonus of reversing the controls of the paddle (when left arrow pressed, moves right, and vice versa.)

 - LoadSave Class
   - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish, without scrolling.
-The read() method is too big to fit in a screen, therefore helper methods loadGameStats(), loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and understandable.
+The read() method is too big to fit in a screen, therefore helper methods loadGameStats(), loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and easy-to-read.

+- Bonus Class
+  - new variable bonusType to identify the type of bonus - eg: +3, invert, longer paddle etc.
+  - bonusType added as parameter to constructor.
+  - using bonusType to identify type of bonus, the image is added to the bonus in the draw() function.

 Unexpected Problems: